grnet/synnefo/docs/quick-install-admin-guide.rst

 It's time to install Ganeti.
 To be able to use hotplug (which will be part of the official Ganeti 2.10), we recommend using our Ganeti package version:

-`2.8.2+snapshot1+b64v1+hotplug5+ippoolfix+rapifix+netxen+lockfix2-1~wheezy`
+``2.8.2+snapshot1+b64v1+kvmopts1+extfix1+hotplug5+lockfix3+ippoolfix+rapifix+netxen-1~wheezy``

 Let's briefly explain each patch:

-    * hotplug: hotplug devices (NICs and Disks) (ganeti 2.10)
+    * hotplug: hotplug devices (NICs and Disks) (ganeti 2.10).
     * b64v1: Save bitarray of network IP pools in config file, encoded in base64, instead of 0/1.
-    * ippoolfix: Ability to give an externally reserved IP to an instance (e.g. gateway IP).  (ganeti 2.10)
+    * ippoolfix: Ability to give an externally reserved IP to an instance (e.g. gateway IP)  (ganeti 2.10).
+    * kvmopts: Export disk geometry to kvm command and add migration capabilities.
+    * extfix: Includes:

+      * exports logical id in hooks.
+      * adds better arbitrary params support (modification, deletion).
+      * cache, heads, cyls arbitrary params reach kvm command.

-    * rapifix: Extend RAPI το support 'depends' and 'shutdown_timeout' body arguments. (ganeti 2.9)
+    * rapifix: Extend RAPI το support 'depends' and 'shutdown_timeout' body arguments. (ganeti 2.9).
-    * netxen: Network configuration for xen instances, exactly like in kvm instances. (ganeti 2.9)
+    * netxen: Network configuration for xen instances, exactly like in kvm instances. (ganeti 2.9).
     * lockfix2: Fixes for 2 locking issues:

-      - Issue 622: Fix for opportunistic locking that caused an assertion error (Patch waiting in ganeti-devel list)
+      * Issue 622: Fix for opportunistic locking that caused an assertion error (Patch waiting in ganeti-devel list).
-      - Issue 621: Fix for network locking issue that resulted in: [Lock 'XXXXXX' not found in set 'instance' (it may have been removed)]
+      * Issue 621: Fix for network locking issue that resulted in: [Lock 'XXXXXX' not found in set 'instance' (it may have been removed)].

     * snapshot: Add trivial 'snapshot' functionality that is unused by Synnefo or Ganeti.

 To install Ganeti run: